ToddThomson/tsproject/README.md

 2. **Single file bundles for packaging of Typescript, javascript and Typescript definition files**.
 TsProject bundles file dependencies of external Typescript modules at compilation time rather than relying on build tools (AMD Optimizer, r.js for example ) further down in the build pipeline.

 # Bundles
 TsProject supports a "bundles" property within the tsconfig.json project file.
 The "bundles" property may contain a list of named bundles.
-Each bundle must provide a source file and may optionally specify bundle configuration settings.
+Each bundle must provide an array of source files and may optionally specify bundle configuration settings.
 The Typescript source file and its dependencies are packaged as a single Typescript file and output with the bundle name.
 The Typescript bundle is compiled to a single js javascript file and a single d.ts declaration file.

 The following is a sample tsconfig.json showing the "bundles" property: